dejanu/az104/networking.md

 ---

-* **Azure Network Watcher** - provides tools to monitor, diagnose, view metrics, and enable or disable logs for resources on an Azure virtual network
+* **Azure Network Watcher** - provides tools to monitor, diagnose, view metrics, and enable or disable logs for resources on an Azure virtual network.
+Monitor network health of `VM, APP GATEWAY, LB``
   - Network Watcher is a REGIONAL service that allows you to monitor and diagnose conditions at a network scenario level, is enabled automatically in the virtual network's REGION

 * **IP flow verify** can identify the specific network security group (NSG) that prevents communication